SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/led-flash-buzz.md

 ## Writing a Buzz Script

  User-defined Buzz scripts are located within the [HiveMind](https://github.com/SwarmUS/HiveMind) codebase, in folder [`bittybuzz/buzz_scripts`](https://github.com/SwarmUS/HiveMind/tree/master/src/bittybuzz/buzz_scripts).
 The Buzz language will not be documented in these guides.
-User can refer to the [official documentation](https://github.com/buzz-lang/Buzz/blob/master/doc/api.md).
+Users can refer to the [official documentation](https://github.com/buzz-lang/Buzz/blob/master/doc/api.md).

 ### The Entrypoint: `main.bzz`